Accessible Word Documents

 Word Accessibility Checker

-Microsoft Word 2010 and above includes a new feature, Check Accessibility (File - Info - Check for Issues - Check Accessibility or under Review tab) , which allows users to identify and fix the possible errors and warnings on the documents and also provide you with fix tips and recommendations.
+Microsoft Word 2010 and above includes a new feature: Check Accessibility (File - Info - Check for Issues - Check Accessibility or under Review tab), which allows users to identify and fix possible errors and warnings in the document, and also provide you with fix tips and recommendations.